Bank of America Logo

 Bank of America Emblem

-Designers have transformed Bank of America’s sense of self into a graphic sign that appears on every credit card and every branch.
-The stylized flag is encrypted: “B” – two blue stripes and “A” – four red ones.
+Designers turned Bank of America’s sense of self into a graphic sign that is on every credit card and in every branch.
+The stylized flag is coded with “B” as two blue stripes and “A” as four red stripes.

-The latest logo uses a new sans-serif font: now, the name is displayed in capital letters.
-The colors are darker than before 2018, although the palette remains the same: blue-red elements on a white background.
+The newest logo uses a new sans-serif font: the name is now displayed in capital letters.
+The colors are darker than before 2018, although the palette remains the same: blue and red elements on a white background.

 Bank of America color codes

-The modern Bank of America logo is an effort to demonstrate the simplicity, ease, and accessibility of the financial institution it represents.
-The emblem depicts an identical flag in color to the U.S. national flag.
-It is positioned sideways and is shaped like a ruled rhombus.
-In front of it is the bank’s name, in upper-case chopped type.
+The modern Bank of America logo is an attempt to demonstrate the simplicity, ease, and accessibility of the financial institution it represents.
+The emblem depicts a flag that is identical in color to the U.S. national flag.
+It is placed sideways and has the shape of a regular rhombus.
+In front of it is the name of the bank, typed in the upper case in a chopped font.

 Why did Bank of America change its logo?

 Bank of America changed its logo for three reasons: 1.
-It wanted to be on-trend and in line with current trends in identity design.
-2. The bank set a goal to get a logo that would meet its status as a confident representative of the banking system on an international level.
-3. BofA wanted to emphasize patriotism and evoke the emotional attachment of customers.
+It wanted to be on trend and in line with current trends in corporate identity design.
+2. The bank set a goal to get a logo that would match its status as a confident representative of the banking system internationally.
+3. BofA wanted to emphasize patriotism and evoke emotional attachment from customers.

 Does Bank of America have a new logo?

 Yes, Bank of America has a new logo.
 It was adopted in 2018 and is an improved version of the previous logo.
-The three blocks of stripes on the makeshift flag are spread slightly wider than before.
-The red and blue colors are as close to the American flag palette as possible.
-The lettering is in simple, wide-spaced letters to show the bank’s modernity and accessibility.
+The three blocks of stripes on the makeshift flag are spaced slightly wider than before.
+The red and blue colors are as close to the palette of the American flag as possible.
+The lettering is in simple letters with wide spacing to show the bank’s modernity and accessibility.